silvanmelchior/IncognitoPilot/README.md

 https://github.com/silvanmelchior/IncognitoPilot/assets/6033305/05b0a874-6f76-4d22-afca-36c11f90b1ff

-The video shows GPT-4 in action.
+The video shows Incognito Pilot with GPT-4.
 While your conversation and approved code results are sent to OpenAI, your **data is kept locally** on your machine.
-And you can go even further and use Llama 2 to be fully locally.
+And you can go even further and use Llama 2 to have everything running on your machine.

-## :package: Installation
+## :package: Installation (GPT via OpenAI API)

+This section shows how to install **Incognito Pilot** using a GPT model via OpenAI's API.
+For

+- **Llama 2**, check [Installation for Llama 2](/docs/INSTALLATION_LLAMA.md) instead, and for
+- **GPT on Azure**, check [Installation with Azure](/docs/INSTALLATION_AZURE.md) instead.
+- If you don't have docker, you can install **Incognito Pilot** on your system directly, using the development setup (see below).

+Follow these steps:

 1. Install [docker](https://www.docker.com/).
 2. Create an empty folder somewhere on your system.